dalenewman/Transformalize/README.md

 #### <a name="INC"></a>Incremental
 Initially, Transformalize processes all of your data.
-Subsequent processing attempts to pull incremental updates from your input and apply them to your output.
+Subsequent processing pulls incremental updates from your input and applies them to your output.

 Setup correctly with *version* fields (a field that increments everytime a row is updated), subsequent processing can be very fast and efficient.